AlinaGoaga/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Languages](#languages) | [Personal interests](#personal_interests) | [Linkedin profile](https://www.linkedin.com/in/alina-goaga-2a6618104/)

 Junior full-stack developer with twelve years experience in people and project management, embarking on a new adventure into the tech wold.
+Passionate about all things science and exploring how they work.
 Excited about using technology to create new experiences and make lives easier.

-I have always been passionate about all things science and have enjoyed exploring how they work.

 I thrive in environments which focus on team work, growth and challenging the status quo.